 Communication with Connection

-Empowering families with ways to develop language, support their child's development, and build relationships through
+Empowering families to support their child's development through language while building relationships in

 simple everyday moments

 Communication with Connection is a philosophy and practice I created to meet the need of families wanting to support children’s social, emotional, cognitive, and communication development at home.
 In traditional therapy, parents often said they felt lost in what to do to help their child at home.
 Truthfully, parents and caregivers will always have more opportunities to help their child than any therapist.
 The best way to help children is by helping their parents feel confident in what to do.
 That’s why I believe my job is to empower parents with simple ways to develop language and build relationships at home.

 Through connection, communication will come.
 When we shift our focus to truly see the whole child, we change our interactions to celebrate who they are and know how to better help them.
 In a world where chaos is typical, our home can be our steady foundation.
 The simple moments found by embracing your home, unique family, and daily routines will allow your child to thrive.